 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products I have used and enjoyed and that have truly benefited me on my travels.

 Before we get started, there are some important things to read and check out first!
-The company or agency you’ve booked through usually provides you with a standard itinerary of what their safari, trek or holiday looks like.
+We always provide you with a standard itinerary of what your horse riding safari, trek or holiday is going to look like.
 The eventual itinerary will probably be different from the example itinerary but the general idea will be the same and allows you to prepare for it.
-If you are not provided with an itinerary, you can contact the company or agency and ask them for it.
-If you’re looking to add on to your holiday, I have created the perfect itinerary for after your horseback safari in South Africa.
-Also, (and I can’t stress this enough) please check the weather in that specific area during the time you’re going, it’s not always hot in Africa and not always cold in Norway… Is the location on a mountain range?
+Also, (and I can’t stress this enough) please check or ask me about the weather in that specific area during the time you’re going, it’s not always hot in Africa and not always cold in Wales… Are you going horse riding in the mountains?
 What is the temperature during the night?
-And does the itinerary say you’ll be having a sleepout under the stars?
+And will you possibly be having a sleep out under the stars?
 Before we start, keep in mind that you’ll most likely be moving around a lot and it will be really nice for yourself if you pack (slightly) light.

 I always prefer to ride in long sleeved shirts as it either keeps me warm or protects me from the sun!
 I usually ride with long sleeves from Body Engineers and am especially in love with this one.
 The riding pants I use are mostly from Aztec Equestrian, I have recently purchased these leggings and can’t wait to try them out on my next trek.
-The fabric is great and has lots of ventilation, perfect for long riding days.
+The fabric is great and has lots of ventilation, perfect for long riding days and swimming as they dry quickly!

 For lunches, hammock naps or any moment you can get to get out of your riding outfit for a while!
 Also make sure to bring a swimsuit for swims out with the horses or a dip in the river, pool or sea!
-My favorite quick-dry, microfiber towel is this one.
+My favourite quick-dry, microfibre towel is this one.

 These are an absolute must to help you pack light and keep your suitcase or backpack extra organised!
 Don’t have packing cubes yet?
 Click here!
 Many people choose to travel more after their riding holiday.
 Therefore, you’ll be moving around a lot in (usually) a short period of time.
 By using your packing cubes so that you have a cube per destination has been a lifesaver for me.
 I would arrive at a hostel to stay there for just one night, and have to repack my entire backpack after just taking out a few essentials.
 If you have those essentials ready in a packing cube, it will save you quite some hours of packing!